Privacy of Dependent Users Against Statistical Matching: Framework

-where $X_u(k)$ is the actual sample of the data of user $u$ at time $k$, $\widetilde{X_u(k)}$ is the adversary's estimated sample of the data of user $u$ at time $k$, and $P_e(u,k)$ is the error probability.
-Now, define ${\cal E}$ as the set of all possible adversary's estimators; then, user $u$ has \emph{no privacy} at time $k$, if and only if as $n \rightarrow \infty$,
+where $X_u(k)$ is the actual data point of user $u$ at time $k$, $\widetilde{X_u(k)}$ is the adversary's estimated data point of user $u$ at time $k$.
+Now, define ${\cal E}$ as the set of all possible adversary's estimators.
+Then, user $u$ has \emph{no privacy} at time $k$, if and only if for large enough $n$,

-Hence, a user has \emph{no privacy} if there exists an algorithm for the adversary to estimate $X_u(k)$ with diminishing error probability as $n$ goes to infinity. \end{define}
+Hence, a user has \textit{no privacy }if there exists an algorithm for the adversary to estimate $X_u(k)$ with diminishing error probability as $n$ goes to infinity. \end{define} \begin{define} User $u$ has \emph{perfect privacy} at time $k$ if and only if

-\textbf{\textit{Discussion:}} Both of the privacy definitions given above (perfect privacy and no privacy) are asymptotic in the number of users $(n \to \infty)$, which allows us to find clean analytical results for the fundamental limits.
-Moreover, in many IoT applications, such as ride sharing and dining recommendation applications, the number of users is large.

-\textbf{\textit{Notation:}} Note that the sample of data of user $u$ at time $k$ after applying obfuscation $\left(Z_u(k)\right)$ and the sample of data of user $u$ at time $k$ after applying anonymization $\left(Y_u(k)\right)$ depend on the number of users in the setting $(n)$, while the actual sample of data of user $u$ at time $k$ is independent of the number of users $(n)$.
-Despite the dependency in the former cases, we omit this subscript $(n)$ on $\left(Z_u^{(n)}(k), Y_u^{(n)}(k) \right)$ to avoid confusion and make the notations consistent.
+where $\mathbb{I}\left(X_u(k);{\textbf{Y}}\right)$ denotes the mutual information between the data point of user $u$ at time $k$ and the collection of the adversary's observations for all the users. \end{define}